mroughan/SurrealNumbers.jl/README.md

 non-canonical forms that I saw problems, and then only when I had cleaned out another misunderstanding from the code.

-The one interesting thing to note is that the definitions often generate non-canonical forms.
+The one interesting thing to note is that even simple computations often generate non-canonical forms.
 Part of the aim of this package was to let people experiment and see such things.
 It is otherwise far to laborious to calculate anything but the very simplest cases (none of